 Filorga is not cruelty-free.
 They may test on animals, either themselves, through their suppliers, or through a third party.
-Brands who fall under this category could also be funding animal testing by selling products in mainland China, where it's required by law.
+Brands who fall under this category could also be selling products where animal testing is required by law.

 “The cosmetic regulation has prohibited testing on the animal the effectiveness and safety of finished cosmetic products since 2004 and the effectiveness and safety of raw materials since 2013.
 As responsible manufacturers, we scrupulously respect the provisions of European Regulation (EC) n°1223/2009 on cosmetic products and its amendments, and in particular its article 18 on animal testing.
 We do not test our products nor ingredients on animals and we do not either ask third parties to do it on our behalf, unless it is required by the law.”